Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Introduction

 Many problems, particularly in the physical sciences and engineering, require modeling functions on non-Euclidean spaces.
 For example, spatial statistics on the surface of earth \cite{jeong2017,guinness2016}, cosmology \cite{lang2015} and medical imaging \cite{andersson2015} often call for Gaussian process models on the sphere, which is a very well-studied setting---see for instance \textcite{marinucci2011}.
 Other applications, however, require Gaussian process models on different spaces: for many of these, appropriate statistical tools are only partially developed, particularly if the application demands careful consideration of symmetries.
 For example, control parameter tuning and parametric policy adaptation in robotics \cite{jaquier2020, jaquier2022}, latent representation learning in neuroscience \cite{jensen2020} or modeling unknown dynamics of physical systems \cite{borovitskiy2020,hutchinson2021} require models on various \emph{Lie groups} and their \emph{homogeneous spaces}.
 At present, these applications tend to rely on ad-hoc heuristic or partially understood techniques, rather than on a principled and comprehensive formal treatment.

 In this two-part work, we study Gaussian process priors on a large class of non-Euclidean spaces.
 We focus on \emph{stationary} priors, whose covariance kernels are invariant under symmetries of the space, generalizing the usual Euclidean notion of stationarity as shift-invariance.
-We work with spaces whose group of symmetries is rich enough, including, in part I, compact \emph{Lie groups} such as the special orthogonal group $\SO(n)$ or the special unitary group $\SU(n)$, and their \emph{homogeneous spaces} such as the sphere $\bb{S}^n$ or the Stiefel manifold $\f{V}(k, n)$.
+We work with spaces whose group of symmetries is rich enough, including, in part I, compact \emph{Lie groups} such as the special orthogonal group $\SO(n)$ or the special unitary group $\SU(n)$, and their \emph{homogeneous spaces} such as the sphere $\bb{S}_n$ or the Stiefel manifold $\f{V}(k, n)$.
 In part~II~\cite{part2}, we consider certain \emph{non-compact symmetric spaces} such as the hyperbolic spaces $\bb{H}^n$ and spaces of symmetric positive definite matrices~$\SPD(n)$.
+As part of our work, we contribute implementations of these ideas to the \href{https://geometric-kernels.github.io}{\textsc{GeometricKernels}}\footnote{Available at \url{https://geometric-kernels.github.io}.
+A prototypical software implementation, as well as our experiments, are can be found at \url{https://github.com/imbirik/LieStationaryKernels}.} library.
 We now proceed to specify notation and more formally introduce the setting.

-\paragraph*{Notation} We use bold italic letters ($\v{a}$, $\v{b}$) to denote finite-dimensional vectors in $\R^n$, as well as elements of the product space $X^n$ for a given set $X$.
+\paragraph*{Notation.} We use bold italic letters ($\v{a}$, $\v{b}$) to denote finite-dimensional vectors in $\R^n$, as well as elements of the product space $X^n$ for a given set $X$.
 We use bold upface letters ($\m{A},\m{B}$) to denote matrices.
-If $f: X \to Y$ then for $\v{x} \in X^n$ we write $f(\v{x})$ to denote the vector $\del{f(x_1), .., f(x_n)}^{\top}$.
-Analogously, for a function~$k: A \x B \to C$, for $\v{a} \in A^n$ and $\v{b} \in B^m$ we write $k(\v{a}, \v{b})$ to denote the matrix with entries $k(a_\ell, b_{\ell'})$ for $1 \leq \ell \leq n$ and $1 \leq \ell' \leq m$.
+If $f: X \-> Y$ then for $\v{x} \in X^n$ we write $f(\v{x})$ to denote the vector $\del{f(x_1), \ldots, f(x_n)}^{\top}$.
+Analogously, for a function~$k: A \x B \-> C$, for $\v{a} \in A^n$ and $\v{b} \in B^m$ we write $k(\v{a}, \v{b})$ to denote the matrix with entries $k(a_\ell, b_{\ell'})$ for $1 \leq \ell \leq n$ and $1 \leq \ell' \leq m$.
 We often write this as $\m{K}_{\v{a} \v{b}} = k(\v{a}, \v{b})$.
 We use $\conj{x}$ to denote conjugation of complex numbers.
 We denote the conjugate transpose of a matrix by $\m{A}^* = \conj{\m{A}^{\top}}$.